jlind23/jlind23/README.md

 ### Hi there!
 My name is Julien and i am developer deeply passionate about CI/CD and software craftmanship practices.

 - 📫 How to reach me: vj.lind@gmail.com.
 You can ping me at any time, i will do my best to quickly answer.
-- 🔭 I’m currently working on Elastic Agent, Fleet and OpenTelemetry.
-All open source softwares to observe and protect your hosts.
+- 🔭 I’m currently working on Elastic Agent, Apm-server, Fleet and OpenTelemetry.
+All open source softwares to observe, search on and protect your hosts.

 &#8594; Currently Director.
 Software Engineering inside Elastic Observability org with the goal of developing our Ingestion strategy.
 I am leading engineering teams for Elastic Agent, Beats, APM Server, Elastic Distribution of OpenTelemetry (EDOT) and Fleet.